-The digital shelf gives brands the opportunity to showcase their products, anything from most popular to the latest and greatest.
+The digital shelf gives brands the opportunity to showcase their products, anything from the most popular to the latest and greatest.
 This is how they can communicate with their shoppers at the precise moment of their customer journey.

-Recent studies show that more than 60% of shoppers are using smartphones and mobile devices to browse brick and mortar stores, and 69% said that they would rather read a review than ask a sales associate for help.
+Recent studies show that more than 60% of shoppers are using smartphones and mobile devices to browse brick-and-mortar stores, and 69% said that they would rather read a review than ask a sales associate for help.

 Your digital shelf is a large part of your customer journey, so you need to make sure that you are maximizing every inch of it.
 But more on that later.